clojure-emacs/cider/README.md

 ### Managing multiple sessions

-You can connection to multiple nREPL servers and use <kbd>M-x nrepl-jack-in</kbd> multiple times.
+You can connect to multiple nREPL servers and use <kbd>M-x nrepl-jack-in</kbd> multiple times.
 To close a single nREPL session, use <kbd>M-x nrepl-close</kbd>.  <kbd>M-x nrepl-quit</kbd> closes all sessions.